mcandre/hello-vagrant/README.md

 >
 > The application shall say Hello (something).
 > All development work shall be version controlled.
 > All developer tools shall be documented.
-Developers may spend some time upfront provisioning tools, but new developers must be able to quickly acquiaint themselves with the project.
+Developers may spend some time upfront provisioning tools, but new developers must be able to quickly acquaint themselves with the project.
 > Quality control tests shall be approved by management.
 > When a new version passes the tests, the application shall be deployed on our Linux servers.
 > The application shall be written in C.